Kaizo1610/Restaurant_Management_System/README.md

 <p>Restaurant Management System</p>

 ### 2.0 Introduction
-<p>  In the ever-evolving landscape of the culinary industry, the need for optimised and efficient restaurant management has become more urgent than ever.
+<p>  In the ever-evolving landscape of the culinary industry, the need for optimized and efficient restaurant management has become more urgent than ever.
 The project that we proposed is a restaurant management system.
 This system will become a great helping tool for restaurants and also users.
-The aim for this project is to provide a mutually beneficial platform that meets the various requirements of customers, employees, and restaurant owners.
-Through the smooth integration of modern technology into the core operations of restaurants, our goals are to improve overall productivity, minimise time limitations, and raise the quality for customer satisfaction. </p>
+This project aims to provide a mutually beneficial platform that meets the various requirements of customers, employees, and restaurant owners.
+Through the smooth integration of modern technology into the core operations of restaurants, our goals are to improve overall productivity, minimize time limitations, and raise the quality for customer satisfaction. </p>

 ### 3.0 Objective
 <p>  The objective of this project is to: